Prof Mike Shipston

-We take an Integrative Physiology approach examining from the level of single ion channel proteins to whole body function.
+The laboratory takes an Integrative Physiology approach examining from the level of single ion channel proteins, through control of cell and systems physiology to whole body function.

 Duncan PJ, Tabak J, Ruth P, Bertram R, Shipston MJ (2016) Glucocorticoids inhibit CRH/AVP-evoked bursting activity of male murine anterior pituitary corticotrophs.
-Endocrinology.
-157(8):3108-21
+Endocrinology 157:3108-312.

 Chamberlain LH & Shipston MJ (2015) The physiology of protein S-acylation.
 Physiological Reviews 95:341-376